abinit/abinit/doc/topics/_ConstrainedDFPT.md

 ## Introduction

-In systems where time-reversal (TR) symmetry is broken due to the presence of internal ordering of spins, a standar, static linear-response calculation yields unphysical response functions that are invariant under TR symmetry.
+In systems where time-reversal (TR) symmetry is broken due to the presence of internal ordering of spins, a standard, static linear-response calculation yields unphysical response functions that are invariant under TR symmetry.
-In the context of phonons, this was first noticed by Mead and Truhlar [[cite:Mead1979]] who, by carefully considering the phases of the nuclear and electron wave functions when imposing the Born-Oppenheimer approximation, introduced a vector-potential term in the effective Hamiltonian of the ions.
-This new term enters the Born-Oppenheimer equations of motion as a Berry curvature and restores the expected magnetic symmetries of  in the parameter space of the ionic displacements.
+In the context of phonons, this was first noticed by Mead and Truhlar [[cite:Mead1979]] who, by carefully considering the phases of the nuclei and electrons wave functions when imposing the Born-Oppenheimer approximation, introduced a vector-potential term in the effective Hamiltonian of the nuclei.
+This new contribution enters the phonon equations of motion as a Berry curvature in the parameter space of the nuclei displacements, with the physical meaning of a force induced by a velocity, and restores the expected magnetic symmetries of the crystal[[cite:Bonini2023]].

+Magnetic materials can also host spin-wave excitations (magnons) which typically overlap in energy with phonons and introduce additional complications in the linear-response regime.
+On the one hand, magnons and phonons can interact mutually influencing each other's spectra and, therefore, need to be simultaneously treated.
+This was solved in [[cite:Ren2025]] by working with a set of Hessians and Berry curvatures living in an extended parameter space of atomic displacements, local spin cantings and interactions thereof.
+The resulting generalized equation of motion provides the eigenfrequencies and eigenvectors of the coupled magnon-phonon system.
+On the other hand, the so-called acoustic magnons typically have very low frequencies at the center of the Brillouin zone, which cause severe numerical instabilities in the self-consistent procedure whenever a given perturbation couples with these magnon excitations.